SnehalTikare/overlay-network-simulation-chord-can-using-akka/README.md

 sbt clean compile test
 ```

+Note - If the cloned repository throws 'Class not found exception' after building the project.Create a sbt task and run the task
+* To create the sbt task, go to run -> edit configuration -> click on '+' and select 'sbt task'
+* Name the task and choose the classpath
+* run the created sbt task

 ## Code Structure and Flow:
 ## Actor package:
 The Actor package consists of two types of actors used in the system.